 A motorcycle school license is not transferable.

-If a motorcycle school has a change of ownership, the new owner must apply for a new motorcycle school license within 30 days after the change of ownership by submitting a completed Motorcycle School Change of Ownership Application (PDF) and paying the applicable fee.
+If a motorcycle school has a change of ownership, the new owner must apply for a new motorcycle school license by submitting a completed Motorcycle School Change of Ownership Application (PDF) and paying the applicable fee.
 School applications must include all relevant business information about the school, proof of meeting insurance requirements and information about the curriculum being offered.
-The motorcycle school may continue to operate while the department is processing the application.
+The current license holder may continue to operate the motorcycle school while the department is processing the application.